Suggestive selling is the key to building great customer service and hitting sales goals.

-When visiting a store, customers often have only one item in mind, and unless a salesperson suggests additional product the customer will leave without having everything they could have purchased.
+When visiting a store, customers often have only one item in mind.
+Unless a salesperson suggests an additional product the customer will leave without having everything they could have purchased.
 There could have been an item they wanted but didn't know so, or an item that complemented their original purchase, but they failed to spot it.

 Once customers have first decided to purchase an item, it is easier for them to say yes again to an additional item.
 All of the work to engage a stranger, develop rapport, and become a trusted advisor pays off in the additional sale.

 The more items going out the door due to your employees’ effective sales efforts, the higher your store profits...and the better you’ll hold up against the online bandits.

-The key to making a suggestive selling strategy work is to be invitational rather than pushy.
+The key to a suggestive selling strategy is being invitational rather than pushy

 For example, let’s say two friends are shopping at your gift store.
-After the first has decided on an item, your associate should be trained to turn to the friend and say, “So now let’s get something for you.”
+After the first one has decided on an item, your associate should be trained to turn to the friend and say, “So now let’s get something for you.”

 Will it work every time?
 Of course not.

-But Selling and inviting someone to purchase additional items each time increases your chances to increase your sales.
+But using suggestive selling and inviting someone to purchase additional items each time increases your chances to increase your sales.
 And while all evidence shows that store visits are most profitable, don’t forget about curbside pickup and your online site.

 5 Suggestive selling techniques

-Question.
-The time to begin talking about adding-on is during the sale.
-So, when the shopper asks about the durability of your footwear or how to take care of them (we call those buying signs) you would follow-up, “How do you take care of your shoes now?”
+You would follow up with, “How do you take care of your shoes now?”
 When they answer, you reply, “I have some ideas for what can help you that I’ll share at the end if that’s okay.”
 Again, invitational works better.

 While the convenience of curbside delivery can be tempting as this Twitter user raved picking up on his bike.